bediger4000/knights-tour/README.md

 ## Program Design

+This is a brute-force backtracking algorithm that potentially finds all knight's tours of an N-by-N chess board.
+It does nothing fancy to avoid duplicate, rotationally symmetric, or mirror image tours.

 The program pre-calculates the `x,y` positions of every legal move for each square on a board.
 Boards can be arbitrarily-sized.

-The program iteratively puts a knight on each square of the board, the recursively finds all the tours that start on that square.
+The program iteratively puts the knight on each square of the board, then recursively finds all the tours that start on that square.
-The recursive function recieves the board so far, and the `x,y` position of the knight on that board.
+The recursive function receives the board so far, and the `x,y` position of the knight on that board.
 Squares of the board have a boolean annotation for whether or not that square has been visited.
+If the iteration reaches a depth equal to the number of squares on the board, the program found a tour.

 ## Analysis